 The Group is in a net current-asset and net asset position and had a positive net operating cashflow in the current year.
 It is forecasting to be in the same position going forward.
-The debt facility is fully available to fund any timing differences between payments and cash receipts and the forecasted cashflow demonstrates The Commany Sactory to Easy 15 of blasas and which may fall due, making the going concern assumption appropriate at the time of signing.
+The debt facility is fully available to fund any timing differences between payments and cash receipts and the forecasted cashflow demonstrates the Company's ability to pay its debts as and when they fall due, making the going concern assumption appropriate at the time of signing.